-Until further notice, our meetings will be online, to comply with Government regulations.
+Until further notice, our meetings will be held online, to comply with Government Guidance concerning the present pandemic.

-Our autumn programme will continue on Wednesdays, on the dates set out below, at the usual time of 19:30.
+Our spring programme will continue on Wednesdays, on dates to be confirmed, at 7:30 pm, GMT.

 In order to achieve this, we will need to know your email address, if you wish to attend our future online meetings, which will be using the Zoom platform.
 Any members whose email addresses are not already registered with the Society should send them as soon as possible to: firstname.lastname@example.org

 You will then be emailed with an “Invitation to Register” before each meeting.

 After we receive your registration, we will send you a link with log-in instructions for the meeting.
 The link is personal to you, as a member, and not for sharing.
 For a better experience, we suggest that you have downloaded the Zoom app (application) onto your device.
 For computers with Windows, or Mac OS, it is available via the website www.zoom.us, for Android devices from the Google Play Store, and for iOS devices from the Apple Store.

 You will be able to see and hear the Chair and the speaker’s presentation.
 If you wish to ask the speaker a question, you should do so only by either typing it using the Chat button on the Zoom screen, or by raising your hand and waiting for your microphone to be unmuted remotely.